 Native Ad Guidance from the FTC: 3 Things to Know

-The FTC released their updated guidance on Native Ads for business (Native Advertising: A Guide for Businesses) on December 22, 2015.
+The FTC released their updated native ad guidance for business (Native Advertising: A Guide for Businesses) on December 22, 2015.
 With it came a stern warning about upcoming FTC enforcement in the coming year.
-There hasn’t been much response in the press, which is a bit surprising given some of the example guidance, but then again the document came out during a holiday week and many marketers may not have had time to sit down and digest it.
+There hasn’t been much response in the press, and we have not seen a ton of enforcement since then, but there have been crackdowns.

 And yet in the same article the publishers interviewed seemed to think they are already doing what they should be doing.

 Marden-Kane has already posted a few articles about our recommendations to stay on the FTC’s good side.
 From a promotional marketer’s perspective, we believe every marketer should be paying very close attention and ensuring they follow the newly released guidance.

 From a broad perspective you must still do this: